0x7df/0x7df.github.io/content/cuda-basics-part-1.md

 language is [OpenCL](https://www.khronos.org/opencl/), which as the name suggests, is an open standard, being developed by a consortium of organisations.)
-However, the [point has been made](https://www.coursera.org/course/hetero)that CUDA is a useful teaching vehicle for the basic concepts of programming heterogeneous, many-core supercomputers.
+However, the [point has been made](https://www.coursera.org/course/hetero) that CUDA is a useful teaching vehicle for the basic concepts of programming heterogeneous, many-core supercomputers.